COVID-19 Information & Updates

 My child’s birthday is coming up, will we be able to have a party at the museum?

 Happy Birthday!
 We will allow booking of parties in the museum for groups up to the size recommended by the State of California, but only while the museum is closed to the public.
 For birthday party reservations, please visit HERE.

 Will snacks be available for purchase?
 Can we bring a lunch?

-A limited selection of packaged food and drinks will be available for purchase at the museum’s front desk.
+Soon, a limited selection of packaged food and drinks will be available for purchase at the museum’s front desk.
 To assist in maintaining a clean and healthy exhibit space, we ask that no food be consumed inside the building.